- What to Do if Your AC System is Not Working

-- Consider the age and efficiency rating (SEER) of your equipment.
-8-10 years is the average efficient life-span of a typical residential air conditioning/heating system.
-Homeowners benefit from a higher SEER because less energy will be required to cool or heat the home, resulting in significantly lower utility bills.
+- Consider the age and efficiency rating (SEER or SEER2) of your equipment.
+10-12 years is the average efficient life-span of a typical residential air conditioning/heating system.
+Homeowners benefit from an AC with a higher SEER2 rating because less energy will be required to cool or heat the home, resulting in significantly lower utility bills.

 - Choose a licensed HVAC company with experience who can provide quality installation of your new system, and will be there for you if you need service.